-Retirement security is largely dependent on people saving money through a plan provided by their employer, but millions of Americans lack access to this important benefit.
-Research shows that workers are 15 times more likely to save for retirement if they can do so through payroll deductions, but many small businesses are unable to offer retirement benefits due to high startup costs and a lack of administrative capacity.
+Retirement security is dependent on people saving for their future, but millions of Americans lack access to an employer-provided savings plan.
+Research shows that workers are 15 times more likely to save for retirement if they can do so through payroll deduction, but many small businesses are unable to offer retirement benefits because of high startup costs and a lack of administrative capacity.

-Nationally, 56 million workers-nearly half of the private-sector workforce-don't have retirement benefits at their workplaces, which affects the ability of working families to plan for their financial future.
-The lack of access to workplace savings also affects taxpayers.
-A recent study by The Pew Charitable Trusts quantified the costs of insufficient retirement savings both nationally and in Ohio and found that insufficient savings results in decreased household spending and an increased demand for social assistance programs, placing an even greater burden on a shrinking tax base.
+Nationally, 56 million workers-nearly half of the private sector workforce-don't have retirement benefits at their workplaces, which affects the ability of working families to plan for their financial future.
+The lack of access to workplace savings also affects taxpayers, as shown in a recent study by The Pew Charitable Trusts that quantified the costs of insufficient retirement savings both nationally and in Georgia.
+Pew found that insufficient savings results in decreased household spending and increased demand for social assistance programs, placing an even greater burden on a shrinking tax base.

-Retirement in Ohio by the numbers
+Retirement in Georgia by the numbers

-- 1.8 million workers-42% of the Buckeye State's private-sector workforce-don't have access to retirement savings through their jobs. - If the retirement savings situation in Ohio doesn't change, lack of savings will lead to \$11.8 billion in increased state spending from 2021 to 2040. - By 2040, vulnerable older households in the state will face an average income shortfall of \$9,200 per year. - From 2021 to 2040, the ratio of older households to working-age households in the state will increase by 40%, further exacerbating the burden placed on Ohio taxpayers.
+- 2 million workers-55% of the Peach State's private sector workforce-do not have access to retirement savings through their jobs. - If the situation in Georgia doesn't change, lack of household retirement savings will lead to \$8 billion in increased state spending from 2021 to 2040. - By 2040, vulnerable older households in the state will face an average income shortfall of \$8,520 per year. - From 2021 to 2040, the ratio of older households to working-age households in the state will increase by 55%, exacerbating the burden on Georgia taxpayers.